mrcrow/MRTimer/README.md

 MRTimer
 =======

-Set flag and get the time interval
+MRTimer is used to measure a time interval between lines of code.